apache/jackrabbit-oak/oak-doc/src/site/markdown/security/permission/evaluation.md

 Result:

-- everyone is cannot read the complete tree defined by /content _except_ for properties named 'prop1' or 'prop2' which are explicitly denied by the restricting entry.
+- everyone is can read the complete tree defined by /content _except_ for properties named 'prop1' or 'prop2' which are explicitly denied by the restricting entry.

 ###### Inheritance with Allow and Deny